 He that is of a merry heart hath a continual feast.

+If you can’t come and cook with me then just enjoy my blog.
 This blog follows on from my previous one called “My Home Food That’s Amore” (www.myhomefoodthatsamore.wordpress.com).
 I love(d) that title !
 Because I am all about home food.
 The WordPress people were badgering me to create a website instead of a blog, because I had run out of space – and indeed, during a more ambitious phase, I really thought I would be able to set up a website called “Frascati Food Embassy” – but a blog is just about as much as I can cope with.
 Hence this ‘new’ blog – which is just the continuation of the one before.
 It’s still “me”, tee hee.

 I am Jo (Josephine) Wennerholm, grew up speaking English and Italian (my mother is from Frascati) and have been acting as ‘ambassadress’ to Frascati and other beautiful hill towns of the Castelli Romani area since 1992, when circumstances brought me in close contact with expats living here.
 Frascati is famous for many beautiful buildings but especially for its wine: it was the first in Italy to receive the DOC appellation in 1966.
 It is only a short drive or train journey from Rome … a storied area around the ancient town of Tusculum that existed even before Rome did.
 It is a leafy spot, replete with vineyards, hills, lakes and air that is gorgeous to breathe.
 The eye can wander and wonder here as it takes in all the natural beauty showcasing traces of Roman civilization, ancient churches, and historic baroque villas.
 Many who visited these parts on their Grand Tour were smitten, including Goethe, George Sand and John Singer Sargent.